Forced organ harvesting from Falun Gong practitioners in China: Ethan Gutmann

-Ethan Gutmann, an investigative journalist, author specializing in China, and Research Fellow at the Victims of Communism Memorial Foundation, initiated his own investigation into the allegations of organ harvesting from Falun Gong practitioners in 2006.
+Ethan Gutmann, a journalist and frequent speaker at Falun Gong-organized events, initiated his own investigation of organ harvesting accounts in 2006.
 Over the span of several years, he conducted interviews with over 100 refugees from China's labor camp and prison system, as well as with Chinese law enforcement personnel and medical professionals.

-Based on his research, Gutmann concluded that organ harvesting from prisoners of conscience became prevalent in the north-western province of Xinjiang during the 1990s, when members of the Uyghur ethnic group were targeted in security crackdowns and "strike hard campaigns."
+Gutmann reported that the practice may be traced back to the late 1980s and expanded in the Xinjiang region during the 1990s, when ethnic Uyghurs were targeted in security crackdowns and "strike hard campaigns."
 Enver Tohti, an exiled pro-Uyghur independence activist, claims to have carried out the first live organ transplant on a Uyghur Muslim prisoner in 1995.
-He said that the first time he performed the transplant procedure, he was taken to a room near the execution ground in Urumqi to remove the liver and kidneys of an executed prisoner.
-He claimed that the man's heart was still beating as he removed the liver and kidneys.
+He said that the first time he performed the transplant procedure, he was taken to a room near the execution ground in Urumqi and the man's heart was still beating as he removed the liver and kidneys.

-By 1999, Gutmann says that organ harvesting in Xinjiang began to decline precipitously, just as overall rates of organ transplantation nationwide were rising.
-The same year, the Chinese government launched a nationwide suppression of the Falun Gong spiritual group.
+Gutmann says that by 1999 organ harvesting in Xinjiang began to decline precipitously, just as overall rates of organ transplantation nationwide were rising.
+The same year, the Chinese government launched a nationwide suppression of Falun Gong.
 Gutmann suggests that the new Falun Gong prisoner population overtook Uyghurs as a major source of organs.
-He estimated that approximately 65,000 Falun Gong practitioners had been killed for their organs between 2000 and 2008, and notes that this figure is similar to that produced by Kilgour and Matas when adjusted to cover the same time period.
+He estimated that approximately 65,000 practitioners had been killed for their organs between 2000 and 2008 and notes that this figure is similar to that produced by Kilgour and Matas when adjusted to cover the same time period.

 Gutmann has also provided testimony on his findings before U.S. Congress and European Parliament, and in August 2014 published his investigation as a book titled The Slaughter: Mass Killings, Organ Harvesting and China's Secret Solution to Its Dissident Problem.

+In 2020 Gutmann and Matthew Robertson, a fellow researcher at the Victims of Communism Memorial Foundation and former editor at The Epoch Times, suspected that a large number of Uyghurs were being killed for their organs.
+The estimated number ranges from 25,000 to 50,000 per year.